 Their best argument, though — made tag-teaming Sully in a breathless exchange shot in an uncut four-minute take — is that the privileged filmmaker knows nothing about the hardships he wants to portray.
 That takes the wind out of his sails…but not for long.
 Realizing that he can’t make O Brother without knowing hardship firsthand, Sully resolves to leave his wealth behind and experience poverty firsthand.

-The moral dangers of this familiar riches-to-rags quest, however, are memorably highlighted by Sullivan’s own butler: “If you’ll permit me to say so, sir, the subject [of poverty] is not an interesting one.
+The hubris and condescension of this familiar riches-to-rags quest are memorably highlighted by Sullivan’s butler: “If you’ll permit me to say so, sir, the subject [of poverty] is not an interesting one.
 The poor know all about poverty, and only the morbid rich would find the topic glamorous.”
 When Sullivan protests that he’s “doing it for the poor,” the butler answers: “I doubt if they would appreciate it, sir.
 They rather resent the invasion of their privacy, I believe quite properly, sir.”

 Sully won’t be deterred — but the mantle of privilege isn’t easily cast off.
 Dressed in hobo garb borrowed from costuming, Sully hits the road…with an enormous caravan of studio employees creeping behind him.
 And while he loses his shadows, it seems no matter how hard he tries, Sully can’t get very far from Hollywood before somehow winding up back there.

 Along the way, he picks up another shadow: a disillusioned would-be actress (Veronica Lake) who takes pity on him and buys him breakfast even though she’s broke.
 Despite taking him for a bum, Lake unwittingly highlights Sully’s privilege in some pointed remarks about how differently she’d have to treat him if he were “some big shot, like a casting director.”